osp-ottogroup/oracle-db_docker/README.md

 # oracle-db_docker
-This repo contains the Dockerfiles ans scripts needed to build Docker images with an already installed Oracle Database instance.
+This repo contains the Dockerfiles and scripts needed to build Docker images with an already installed Oracle Database instance.

 Purpose for these images is use for development and test DBs, not production.
 A quick start in seconds of a container with a fresh usable running DB instance is especially helpful in CI piplines.